Azure/terraform-azurerm-avm-res-compute-diskencryptionset/README.md

 ### <a name="input_name"></a> [name](#input\_name)

-Description: The name of the this resource.
+Description: The name of the disk encryption set.

 Type: `string`

 ### <a name="input_resource_group_name"></a> [resource\_group\_name](#input\_resource\_group\_name)

-Description: The resource group where the resources will be deployed.
+Description: The name of the resource group in which to create the disk encryption set.

 Type: `string`